Common Professional Paths That Lead to Insurance

 Someone who coaches also has experience being coached.
 Coaches are high-energy learners that know how to communicate well to a group.
 As Farm Bureau agents, they have a sincere interest in helping others.

 Real estate agents and Farm Bureau agents have a lot in common, which could explain why real estate agents do so well working in insurance.
 Real estate agents have the go-getter energy that makes them competitive in their field.
-They’re self-motivated entrepreneurs who like to control their own professional journeys.
+They’re self-motivated professionals who like to control their own journeys.

 Construction workers aren’t afraid of hard work, and that’s why their transition to insurance is so successful.
 They’re dependable and always willing to continue learning.

-The restaurant industry is constantly changing, and that day-to-day fluctuation is what makes restaurant workers so skilled at working in insurance.
-People who come from this industry already have a good grasp on how to run a business and how to manage money.
+The restaurant industry is constantly changing, and that day-to-day fluctuation is what makes service professionals so skilled at working in insurance.
+People who come from this industry already have a good grasp on how to run a business, multi-task and interact with people.

 Could You Be a Farm Bureau Agent?

-Whether you’re stuck at a dead-end job, or you just don’t like the career path you’re on, there are endless possibilities when you decide to become a Farm Bureau agent.
-Plus, you don’t have to immediately quit your day job when you start.
-Find out if being a Farm Bureau agent could be the right career change for you.
+There are endless possibilities when you decide to become a Farm Bureau agent.
+Plus, with our Developing Agent program, you don’t have to immediately leave your day job when you start.
+Find out if being a Farm Bureau agent could be the right change for you.